How Long After an Injury Can You Sue?

 Workers' compensation claims have specific deadlines:

-• Report the Injury: Notify your employer in writing within four days of the injury.
+• Report the Injury: Notify your employer in writing within 10 working days of the injury.
 Delayed reporting may result in reduced benefits.

 • File a Workers' Compensation Claim: Generally within two years of the injury, but sooner is better to ensure timely benefits.